LuaxY/fleek-technical-test/README.md

 ## Build & Run

-Before running the program, you will need to create two directories, one for unencrypted content when you can put your own files and another one for encrypted mirror.
+Before running the program, you will need to create two directories, one for unencrypted content where you can put your own files and another one for encrypted mirror.

 ```shell script
 mkdir -p data/unencrypted